Year 11+/ S5+

 Alcohol and the law

-Use the Alcohol and the Law Information sheets (either the simple or full version) to demonstrate the current UK laws regarding alcohol, pages 62-63 Teacher Workbook.
+Use the Alcohol and the Law Information sheets (either the simple or full version) to demonstrate the current UK laws regarding alcohol.
 There is a specific full version sheet for Scotland, with different BAC limits for driving.
 Go through each of the laws thoroughly.

 or a short clip from Dorset Police Staying out of trouble.

 Ask the pupils to collect alcohol related incidents and news stories between lessons and discuss the long term consequences of the fines/ criminal record/ caution on the young persons job prospects/ insurance/ ability to travel etc.